 Apply for a grant

-Show moreThe 2024 Feral Cat Management Grants round is now closed.
-If a further round becomes available, applications must be submitted using the online application form available on SmartyGrants, the grants management tool used by DPIRD.
+Show moreThe 2025 Feral Cat Management Grants round is now open.
+Applications must be submitted using the online application form available on SmartyGrants, the grants management tool used by DPIRD.
 Applications will not be accepted in any other format.

 Previous applicants have advised that the application process is quite time intensive, so please allow plenty of time to complete your submission.